Research in Human Development and Family Science

 Senior Lecturer; Undergraduate Program Coordinator

-I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
+As a Senior Lecturer, I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
 This allows me to implement pedagogical strategies and systematically explore their effectiveness.
 Past research in this area includes peer review on research papers.
 I am actively researching the use of alternative texts in Human Sexuality across the Lifespan (novels) as well and in Family Policy (non-fiction).
-I am interested in also exploring the impact of internships on students and am currently developing an interdisciplinary project , around this topic.
+I am interested in also exploring the impact of internships on students' personal, professional, and civic identities.
 In the past, I explored family and community involvement through school gardens, looking at funds of knowledge and environmental literacy.

 Dr. Landers-Potts is interested in how socioeconomic status/overall access to tangible resources and social capital, as well as race/ethnicity influence the success of children as they grow--particularly as these contexts relate to their educational outcomes.
 Recently, she has also written, presented and taught about the effect and implications of new technologies on family members and their development.
 Additionally, she frequently presents on the design of online service-learning courses.